 Fishing is the major activity for inhabitants in the Saloum Estuary.
 The annual fish production is estimated at 10,000 tons on average.
 Landings reached a record of 29,290 tons in 2003.

-However it is noted a depletion of fish stocks against the performance recorded in the sixties and seventies, due to climate change and over-exploitation.
+However, it is noted a depletion of fish stocks against the performance recorded in the 1960s and 1970s, due to climate change and over-exploitation.